 The story goes that, as Dr. Ordinaire’s life expired, he passed on his recipe to Henri-Louis Pernod who seems to have been hovering at his bedside.
 But, inconveniently for the yarn to stand up to rigorous scrutiny, Dr. Ordinaire died after Pernod opened his first absinthe distillery in Switzerland, followed by another one in France.

-The green, liquorice-flavoured liquor soon became the favourite pick-me-up among poets, artists, and other similar riff-raff.
+The green, licorice-flavoured liquor soon became the favourite pick-me-up among poets, artists, writers, and other similar riff-raff.
 People such as Henri de Toulouse-Lautrec, Vincent van Gogh, and Lord Byron relieved the stresses of the day with a glass or two of M. Pernod’s liquor.

 The Seeing of Visions

 Of course, many a lush has seen stuff that isn’t there, but absinthe has a poor, or good reputation, depending on your stance on hallucinations, in this regard.